-TYLER, Texas — Dr. Brent Bill has been studying the genetics of autism for eleven years.
-However, he has been watching the effects of the disorder nearly his entire life.
+TYLER, Texas — Dr. Brent Bill has been studying the genetics of autism for eleven years, but he hs been watching the effects of the disorder nearly his entire life.

 "My motivation behind researching autism is that I have a brother, he's 42 years old and he has autism spectrum disorder," Bill said.